miroslav-tashonov/toncli-contest/Tasks.md

 Solution should only contain 5 files: 1.fc, 2.fc, 3.fc, 4.fc and 5.fc.

-In the same directory with contestant solutions stdlib.fc (from [ton-blochcain repository](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/stdlib.fc)) and `typehelpers.fc` (see below all tasks) will be presented.
-Contestants are welcome to `include` those files (note that functions declared in solution should not overwrite those in stdlib and typehelpers.fc)
+All contestant solutions will be linked with stdlib.fc (from [ton-blochcain repository](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/stdlib.fc)) and `typehelpers.fc` (see below all tasks) during compilation.
+Contestants are welcome to use commands from those files (note that functions declared in solution should not overwrite those in stdlib and typehelpers.fc).

 Gas-usage will not affect the ranking.
 Signatures of all functions described in the task conditions should not be changed.